JiuTian-VL/Large-VLM-based-VLA-for-Robotic-Manipulation/README.md

 </div>

-🔥 Vision-Language-Action (VLA) models have recently emerged as a transformative paradigm for robotic manipulation by tightly coupling perception, language understanding, and action generation.
-Built upon large-scale Vision-Language Models (VLMs), they enable robots to interpret natural language instructions, perceive complex environments, and perform diverse manipulation tasks with strong generalization.
+🔥 Large VLM-based Vision-Language-Action (VLA) models have recently emerged as a transformative paradigm for robotic manipulation by tightly coupling perception, language understanding, and action generation.
+Built upon large Vision-Language Models (VLMs), they enable robots to interpret natural language instructions, perceive complex environments, and perform diverse manipulation tasks with strong generalization.

-📍 We present **the first systematic survey on VLM-based VLA models for robotic manipulation**.
-This repository serves as the companion resource to our survey: ["Vision-Language-Action Models for Robotic Manipulation: A Survey"](https://arxiv.org/abs/xxxx.xxxxx), and includes all the research papers, benchmarks, and resources reviewed in the paper, organized for easy access and reference.
+📍 We present **the first systematic survey on large VLM-based VLA models for robotic manipulation**.
+This repository serves as the companion resource to our survey: ["Large VLM-based Vision-Language-Action Models for Robotic Manipulation: A Survey"](https://arxiv.org/abs/xxxx.xxxxx), and includes all the research papers, benchmarks, and resources reviewed in the paper, organized for easy access and reference.

 📌 We will keep updating this repository with newly published works to reflect the latest progress in the field.